Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Scaling up Bayesian Optimisation

 $\utilt$ can be maximised by maximising $\gpmeanjtmo + \betath\gpstdjtmo$ separately on $\Xcalj$.
 As we need to solve $M$ at most $p$ dimensional optimisation problems, it requires only $\bigO(M^{p+1}\zeta^{-p})$ calls in total to optimise within $\zeta$ accuracy--- far more favourable than maximising $\utilt$.

 \insertparaspace

 We conclude this section with a couple of remarks.
 First, while our original work used a fixed group dimensionality, in \dragonflys we treat this and the decomposition as kernel parameters.
 We describe how they are chosen at the end of Section~\ref{sec:dflimplementation}.
-Second, we note that several subsequent work have built on our work and studied various additive models for high dimensional BO.
-For example, ~\citet{wang2017batched,gardner2017discovering} study methods for learning the additive structure, Furthermore, the disjointedness in our model~\eqref{eqn:addmodel} can be restrictive in certain applications, and some BO work have tried to generalise this. ~\citet{li2016high} use additive models with non-axis-aligned groups, and~\citep{rolland2018high} study additive models with overlapping groups.
+Second, we note that several subsequent works have built on our work and studied various additive models for high dimensional BO.
+For example, ~\citet{wang2017batched,gardner2017discovering} study methods for learning the additive structure.
+Furthermore, the disjointedness in our model~\eqref{eqn:addmodel} can be restrictive in applications where the function to be optimised has additive structure, but there is dependence between the variables.
+Some works have tried to generalise this. ~\citet{li2016high} use additive models with non-axis-aligned groups, and~\citet{rolland2018high} study additive models with overlapping groups.